Swelling and pressure in the face and nasal area, with pain itself mitigated with medication.

 “A chin implant can be placed at the same time as rhinoplasty to improve the side view of the face,” says Dr. Miller.
 “A person with a large nose may also have a small chin, which produces a rounded appearance to the face.
 Reducing the nose and enlarging the chin can change that profile to a nice, straight one.”

-Allow yourself two weeks off of work to recover following your rhinoplasty surgery in NJ.
+Allow yourself two weeks off of work to recover following your rhinoplasty surgery.
 Depending on how fast and smooth your recovery is, you likely won’t be out of commission the entire time, but it is in your best interest to secure this recovery time in advance to allow yourself enough time in the event that is needed.
 Throughout recovery, we’ll be in touch frequently, and you’ll have a direct line to the office should anything unusual or unexpected occur.
 This is very rare, but please know that you’ll have direct contact with us whenever needed.

 Swelling and pressure in the face and nasal area, with pain itself mitigated with medication.